jenosek/QtDeserializer/README.md

 Tool for transforming QDataStream serialized data from file "A" to text file "B".

 ## How to use
-There here are three avaible commands:
+There here are three available commands:
 ```
 read <path>
 write <path>